legumiarze/frontend/README.md

     - Flexible management selected pins
     - Adjusted pins for means of transport as well as trips
     - Possibility to create one big interactive map of all trips and stops in Malopolska
+    - Live trip highlight and fast search with optimized rendering

 Prerequisites
 -------------